hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 3. **Personal API keys**, unless the organization chose to block them.
 4. **Break-glass** on the billing and SSO settings screens, audited and mailed.

 There is no fifth.
 If you are evaluating Hexpm against a compliance requirement, this is the list.
+Leaving the organization is open on the same break-glass terms and audited the same way, but it is not on the list: it takes the member's access away rather than giving them any.

 ### Offboarding